Injury and Illness Prevention Program

 Employees may also include any recommendations they may have for correcting the reported unsafe condition or hazard.

 The Director of Facilities Planning & Management will respond to each employee report by investigating the reported unsafe condition or hazard.
 When appropriate, employees will receive a response explaining the action that was taken to correct the condition.
-Alternatively, the report will explain why the condition was not found to be unsafe or hazardous
+Alternatively, the report will explain why the condition was not found to be unsafe or hazardous.

 Employees who would like to submit their report anonymously should submit the appropriate information to the Director of Facilities Management.

-Be Prepared In Case of Fire
+Be Prepared in Case of Fire

 Your supervisor should instruct you on the escape routes for your working area.
 Each employee should take the responsibility to know the escape route and meeting place in the event of a fire or other emergency.
 Remember, following good housekeeping practices and keeping work areas free from fire hazards will serve to prevent fires.
 Also, be sure to obey “no smoking” rules.